Welcome from the Program Director

 Candidates who come to our program will enjoy an education from faculty and clinical experiences that offer a broad exposure to all aspects of the specialty of Plastic Surgery.

-The curriculum is split between the Cleveland Clinic Florida (located in the western portion of Fort Lauderdale) and the Broward Health Hospital system.
+The curriculum is split between the Cleveland Clinic Florida (located in the western portion of Fort Lauderdale) and the Broward Health hospital system.
 The Cleveland Clinic rotation provides residents with exposure to private practices, pediatric surgery, burn surgery, and general cosmetic and reconstructive surgery.

 The full didactic curriculum will be split between the two institutions, allowing for a comprehensive review of the specialty required to become a safe, effective, and competent plastic surgeon well prepared for qualifying examinations and continuous certification.